kwojcicki/kwojcicki.github.io/_posts/2022-10-23-MANUAL-SELF-HOSTED-C#.md

 }
 ```

-Essentially the same code as matching the top level route, except now we are also verifying we have the correct HTTP Verb as well as including a `$` in our regex to ensure the request url matches the entire endpoint url (not just a portion).
+Essentially the same code as matching the top-level route, except now we are also verifying that we have the correct HTTP Verb as well as including a `$` in our regex to ensure the request url matches the entire endpoint url (not just a portion).

 ## Parameter Extraction

 We've got the right controller and the right endpoint, let's extract out the necessary parameters.

-We'll start with the following blueprint
+We'll start with the following blueprint:

 ```cs
 private List<object?> ParseParameters(HttpRequestMessage request, MethodInfo method, System.Text.RegularExpressions.Match match)